MisanthropicBit/bibpy/TUTORIAL.md

 ### `bibgrep`

-`bibgrep` is by far the most powerful tool because it can be combined effectively with the other two.
+`bibgrep` can be used to much like the `grep` command but selects entries based on user criteria.
+It can be combined effectively with the other two.

 ```bash
 $ bibgrep --entries="article" --field="author~hughes" --ignore-case